General First Jump Questions:

 Can I split a video with someone else?

-Not really.
 The video person jumps with just one Tandem or AFF student.
-We cannot have Tandems in freefall right along side of each other, but one camera can film you and your friends on the ground, in the aircraft, and landing on the same video.
+For safety reasons, Tandems in freefall cannot be right along side of each other.
+One camera can film you and your friends on the ground, in the aircraft, and landing on the same video.
 We cannot film two separate tandems simultaneously in freefall.

 What if the parachute does not open?

 All sport parachute systems contain two parachutes, a main and reserve.
-The Tandem Instructor is highly trained on the use of the system and while a parachute malfunction is very rare, it can and does happen.
+The Tandem Instructor is highly trained on the use of the system.
+While a parachute malfunction is very rare, it can and does happen.
 The reserve parachute flies and lands almost identical to the main parachute.

 Will I get sick?